MatteoHMarangoni/bird_detector_esp32/README.md

 Data augmentation: off

-- Running this model on the validation data of the training set (1770 bird  samples of 1 sec and 1770 no_bird samples of 1 sec) gave the following results:
+- Running this model on the MCU on the entire testing set loaded on an SD card (1770 bird  samples of 1 sec and 1770 no_bird samples of 1 sec) gave the following results:
-===== FINAL STATISTICS =====

 Bird samples: 1770, correctly identified: 1583 (89.44%)
 No-bird samples: 1770, correctly identified: 1514 (85.54%)
 Overall accuracy: 87.49% (3097 of 3540 correct)
 Inference timing - Avg: 0.047 s, Min: 0.047 s, Max: 0.051 s
 Loading timing - Avg: 0.253 s, Min: 0.159 s, Max: 5.210 s

-- Niels also added an .rtf file with the output of the serial monitor, this is not the entire thing, as he was not aware the memory would run out after a 1000 lines

-- Niels is working on documenting how to use the model

 HOW TO USE:

-- download the correct edge impulse model
+Note that the dataset was removed from this public repo for privacy reasons (as it contains fragments of speech recorded in public space), to use you need to add your own data.

-- put the folder with the correct model in the /lib folder
+- Create the following two folders in the root of an SD card:

-- copy your bird recordings into the /sdcard/bird folder (it is important that your recordings are seperated into 1 sec, mono, 16bit, 16khz raw segments)
+/bird
+/no_bird

+Format data to 1 sec samples, mono, 16bit, 16khz raw .wav

-- copy your noise/non-bird recordings into the sdcard/no_bird folder
+- copy your data into the two folders

-- copy the both folders into an empty sd card

 - insert sd card in your microcontroller's micro sd slot (Lolin S3 Pro) (contacts facing down!)